act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Passed Example 7

-This paragraph holds the visual reference words "wide" and "narrow".
-The images are indicated by these visual reference words.
-These words are also included in the accessible names of the images.
-Even though that indication is not visible, it is included in the accessibility tree which is sufficient to pass this rule.
+This paragraph includes the [visual reference words][] "wide" and "narrow".
+The images are indicated by these words which are also included in the [accessible names][accessible name] of the images, thus matching the (**accessible words**) condition.

 ```html
 <p>Look at the wide image which is awesome.
 Now compare it with the narrow image which isn't.</p>